 And for those curious, after 3 years, the bags we have STILL work incredibly.

-Bonus about these bags is that the have the most BEAUTIFUL colors and a variety of sizes!
+The bonus about these bags is that they have the most BEAUTIFUL colors and a variety of sizes!

 2. Reusable swap for plastic straws

 I love straws.
 I only drink cold drinks with straws especially at restaurants.
 But disposable straws are NOT my friend.

 When I first saw the super sad turtle with a straw stuck in his nose photo I nearly died.
 SO we switched to reusable straws.